prapti-ai/prapti/README.md

 Now, when editing your markdown file you should be able to hit `Ctrl-Enter` to get a response from the LLM.
 You can watch the terminal window for progress.
 Be patient, GPT4 can take 30 seconds to generate a full response.

-See [our documentation](docs/editor_tweaks.md) for setting up syntax highlighting and chat-aware markdown display.
+See [our documentation](docs/editor_tweaks.md) for optional text editor setup to streamline your experience.

 ## License